 - September 2020, Chongxing published a first-authored paper on Environmental Research Letter (link), which as one reviewer commented “is the first time that the radiative impact of large-scale solar cells installation is evaluated using satellite measurement.”
 You can view a video here.

-- July 2020, Colten’s 2nd first-authored paper is in press now at Journal of Applied Meteorology and Climatology, check it out here [link].
+- July 2020, Colten’s 2nd first-authored paper is in press now at the Journal of Applied Meteorology and Climatology; check it out here [link].

 - February 2020, Prof. Huang is a co-I on LIBERA, a mission selected by NASA as its first Earth Venture Continuity Mission.
 It will continue our measurement of the radiation budget at the top of the atmosphere.
 The full NASA press release can be found here [link].

 - September 2019, FORUM mission, a mission that Prof. Huang participates in as a co-I, has been officially selected as the 9th ESA Earth Explorer Mission.
-Relevant ESA news release and media report can be found here [link].
+Relevant ESA news releases and media reports can be found here [link].

-- June 2019, Colten Peterson has been awarded NASA FINESST fellowship, a highly competitive graduate fellowship with a 14% selection rate for earth science applications.
+- June 2019, Colten Peterson was awarded the NASA FINESST fellowship, a highly competitive graduate fellowship with a 14% selection rate for earth science applications.